dunnkers/generative-adversarial-networks/stylegan/README.md

 #tasks += [EasyDict(run_func_name='run_metrics.run_all_snapshots', run_id=100)]
 ```

 Comment the first line and uncomment the second line (if you want to evaluate one specific snapshot) or the third line (if you want to evaluate all snapshots from a single run).
 Modify `run_id` to equal the ID mentioned in the name of the directory that resides in its parent directory `results`.
 If applicable, also modify `snapshot` to the number of the desired snapshot.
+Save the file when you are done.

+Finally, run `python run_metrics.py`.
+Depending on the resolution size associated with the snapshot and your hardware setup, calculating the FID for one snapshot could take anywhere from a few minutes to an hour.

 ### Generating figures